iL0g1c/OspreyEyes-Remastered/src/tools/callsign-network-visualizer/README.md

 - Connected components are assigned a shared color palette and rendered with a gradient so that neighboring accounts remain visually related.

 Because everything is handled client-side, no user information leaves the machine where the file is loaded.

+### Offline dependency

+The ForceGraph runtime is vendored locally as `force-graph.min.js`, so the visualization works even on machines without internet access or in hardened environments where CDNs such as unpkg/jsDelivr are blocked.